 Hi-Flex Class Format: This course is offered in a “Hi-Flex” format.
 Students can attend fully in-person, fully online, or a mix of both.
 Each class will be offered in-person but will also include a zoom link for remote attendees.
 We will do our best to provide comparable experiences for both in-person and remote students.
 Remote students can expect to engage with one another through breakout rooms, online discussion boards and other collaborative online methods.

-Please note that there will be a mandatory field trip to the Olympic Peninsula from October 5, 8 am to October 7, 6 pm.
+Please note that there will be a mandatory field trip to the Olympic Peninsula tentatively scheduled from October 10-12.
 We will provide more details in a summer letter to students and orientation.

 A $250 fee covers a field trip to the Olympic Peninsula.
 This includes lodging, food, transportation, and museum admission.